Nic30/hwio-bridge-server/README.md

 This server allow to share devices with remote clients.
 Client see server as hwio_remote_bus instance which implements ihwio_bus interface and can be used as usuall.

+## Installation

+This project has CMake managed build without anything special.
+You need to have [libhwio](https://github.com/Nic30/libhwio) installed (and there is a description how to build and install CMake libs. as well).

 ## Server plugins